-They also need to be familiar with the specific practices and expectations in their particular school.
+They also need to be familiar with the specific practices and expectations in school, on the bus and school field trips.
 Like all adults in the school environment, EAs act as role models for students.
 It is important that they have a clear understanding of what it means to be a role model for students, as well as an ability to behave in an ethical manner, to demonstrate integrity, honesty, fairness, and to model respectful conduct appropriate to a school setting.